-An unlikely pairing of Lou Reed and Metallica, the album Lulu was released five years ago this week, on Halloween day 2011.
+An unlikely pairing of Lou Reed and Metallica, the album Lulu was released on Halloween day 2011.
 Most critics savaged it.
 Lulu, wrote Pitchfork, “is a frustratingly noble failure.
 Audacious to the extreme, but exhaustingly tedious as a result, its few interesting ideas are stretched out beyond the point of utility and pounded into submission.”
 Entertainment Weekly gave it a D rating and the reviewer for the British magazine The Quietus said that the listener’s time would be “better spent watching grass grow.”

 Even Reed’s wife, avant-garde musician Laurie Anderson, was guarded in comments she made at the time, stating publicly that the recording was full of rage and anger.